dwyerb/arcgis_cdk/README.md

     * Other parameters can be left as default
     * *(Optionally)* Configure an S3 Bucket where Command output will be added
 7. Execute the Run Command!!

+NOTE: You can also run this command in Powershell from the Orchestration instance.
+This will allow you to see feedback from the command line rather than through the aws gui.

 ### Summary